Search DrGAKMAN Blogger

 Switch (8)

 So this tells some stories, while there's less sales cannibalizations between multiple hardware per generation and a streamlined software output combining both markets Switch does better hardware vs hardware, but when you add hardware, software and tie-in ratios together from generation to generation Switch #'s are down...but close...and they're not done yet.
+Also, Nintendo is making more money this generation than any previous generation regardless of unit sales or tie-in ratios.
 With these observations there's more things to note:

 -NES + GameBoy includes GameBoy Color in Nintendo's #'s and Nintendo had a higher marketshare & longer lifetime for those consoles, but the total gaming population was also lower-